Aegisub/aegisite/source/docs/3.0/Automation/Lua/Subtitle_file_interface.html.md

 The third syntax supports deleting multiple indexed lines in one call.
 The indexes given must all be correct for the subtitle file's state before any lines are deleted.

+Trying to delete a nonexistent line is an error, except for with deleterange.

 The fourth syntax deletes a range of lines, both indexed lines inclusive.